 These steps will make Poper Blocker much more potent during your Incognito browsing sessions, skipping most of the disruptive ads and making your time online much more pleasurable.

-Via Poper Blocker’s dashboard
+The short way – Via Poper Blocker’s dashboard

 Alternatively, you can enable this adblocker in Incognito mode directly from the Poper Blocker dashboard: